ahmed1958/Race-Game/README.md

 ## Introduction

-This README file provides an overview of the project, "Race Game," developed by our team using the Tiva C TM4C123GH6PM microcontroller.
-The game utilizes various features of the microcontroller, including ADC, interrupts, timers, Nokia5110 screen, GPIO driver, and a timer driver.
-This document aims to provide essential information about the project, its features, setup instructions, and team members.
+Welcome to the Race Game !
+This document provides an overview of our project, "Race Game," developed by our  team using the Tiva C TM4C123GH6PM microcontroller.
+The game takes advantage of various features, including ADC, interrupts, timers, Nokia5110 screen, GPIO driver, and a timer driver.
+Here, you'll find important information about the project, its exciting features, setup instructions, and details about our dedicated team members.

 ## Features